itsayeee/GROUP12_MIDTERM-EXAMINATION-FINALE/README.md

   ## 5A.
 DATE
   ## 5B.
 DATEVALUE
   ## 5C.
 NOW AND TODAY
+      -> The Excel NOW() function returns the current date and time, updated continuously when a worksheet is changed or opened.
+      -> The Excel TODAY() function returns the current date, updated continuously when a worksheet is changed or opened.

+      𝑺𝒚𝒏𝒕𝒂𝒙
+         =𝘕𝘖𝘞()
+        =𝘛𝘖𝘋𝘈𝘠()
   ## 5D.
 DATE,MONTH,YEAR
       DAY
           -> The Excel DAY function returns the day of the month as a number between 1 to 31 from a given date.